kbidzhiev/kbidzhiev/Docker/Docker2.md

 busybox       latest    65ad0d468eb1   12 months ago   4.26MB
 hello-world   latest    d2c94e258dcb   13 months ago   13.3kB
 ```

-Running the container with
+Running the container with a command similar to 'hello-world' as shown below:
 ```bash
 sudo docker run busybox
 ```
-displays nothing.
-It's similar to pressing 'enter' command in an empty shell promt.
-In order to see some responce, run
+produces no output.
+The effect of the above command is akin to pressing 'enter' after an empty command in a real Unix terminal.
+To see a response, you should run:
 ```bash
 sudo docker run busybox echo "hello from busybox"
 ```

+This command explicitly instructs the BusyBox container to execute the `echo` command and output "hello from busybox".
-Moreover, one can get an interactive terminal with `-it` command
+Also, one can get an interactive terminal with `-it` command
 ```bash
 sudo docker run -it busybox sh
 ```